-- Utilizes an Optimizely API where authentication is required.
+- Utilizes an Optimizely Feature Experimentation API where authentication is required.

 - Somehow interact with an Optimizely interface, either by logging in or through an API.

-On the other hand, there may be additional people involved in a project who are not considered collaborators in Optimizely.
-For example, a developer who maintains Optimizely code in their code base and does not use any Optimizely credentials is not considered a collaborator.
+On the other hand, there may be additional people involved in a project who are not considered collaborators in Optimizely Feature Experimentation.
+For example, a developer who maintains Optimizely code in their code base and does not use any Optimizely Feature Experimentation credentials is not considered a collaborator.

-- Enter the email addresses of your collaborators, and select their permission levels.
+- Enter the email addresses of your collaborator, select their permission levels, and select the language.
 You can also invite collaborators to multiple projects at once.

-Here is the matrix of permissions for each collaborator type.
 Each role includes the permissions for the one before it.
-To summarize:

-- Viewers have read-only access and cannot modify features or experiments.
+- Viewer – Read-only access and cannot modify flags or rules.

 |Experiments (create, edit, start, pause, archive)||No||Yes *||Yes||Yes||Yes|